zio/zio/microsite/src/main/tut/overview/index.md

 If you are new to functional effects, we recommend starting with the `Task` type, which has a single type parameter, and corresponds most closely to the `Future` data type built into Scala's standard library.

-If you are using Cats Effect libraries, you may find the `TaskR` type to be most useful, since it allows you to thread requirements through third-party libraries and your application.
+If you are using _Cats Effect_ libraries, you may find the `TaskR` type useful, since it allows you to thread environments through third-party libraries and your application.

 No matter what type alias you use in your application, `UIO` can be useful for describing infallible effects, including those resulting from handling all errors on fallible effects.